DON’T MISS

 Have a houseboat sleepover

-Only 2,34 percent of Germany's borders face the sea, so it makes sense that the federal republic is a country of lake-loving bathers.
+Only 2,34 percent of Germany's borders have a coastline, so it makes sense that the federal republic is a country of lake-loving bathers.
 Some people in Germany love lakes so much that when they finally feel that summer sweat slip away as they dive in, they decide to stay by the banks all summer long.

 This activity is definitely on the pricey side.
 If you’re just looking for a day trip on a body of water in or near one of the German cities, renting a houseboat could set you back a few hundred euros, though this could be an outing for a group of eight or so friends, meaning sharing the cost could make it worth it for a long day out at See.

 Being a little more committed to the Hausboot affair could actually mean a cheaper deal.
-In more rural parts of Germany, it is also possible to rent a night in a Hausboot for two for as little as 100 euros.
-Combine that with a 49-euro ticket train trip to your destination and you’ve got a pretty swanky holiday that won’t break the bank.
+In more rural parts of Germany, it is possible to rent a Hausboot for two for as little as 100 euros per night.
+Combine that with a Deutschlandticket to your destination and you’ve got a pretty swanky holiday that won’t break the bank.
 Forget the ills of the world and float away into your dreams.

 house-boat-in-germany-summer.jpg